Angelica Root

 • Individuals with diabetes on medication

-• People scheduled for surgery within two weeks
+• Anyone with surgery scheduled within two weeks

 • Those with known photosensitivity issues